From heatwaves and droughts to super storms and floods, the weather has given many of us reason to pause for thought.

 1. Choose Green Energy

 If you are able to invest in your own renewable energy sources, solar is an excellent choice.
 Solar power is the world’s fastest growing energy resource because it is reliable, affordable, easy to install and causes no pollution.
-Generating electricity from the sun is free if you install solar panels on your roof.
-These cost from £5,000 and can pay back within eight years if you use a lot of the power at home, rather than exporting surplus electricity to the grid.
+Generating electricity from the sun is free if you install solar panels on your, preferably south facing roof.
+PV systems cost around £5,000 to install and work best financially if you use a lot of the power at home, rather than exporting surplus electricity to the grid.
 Any solar power you export will go into the local electricity network and you are paid through the smart export guarantee.
 The value of this scheme varies between suppliers so it's worth shopping around for the best deal.

 2. Eat Less Meat